MasonAmerica/HIRING-generalist-memallook-service/README.md

 # Submission

-You are to build a small program that can be run from the command line as described above.
-Unless you have been instructed otherwise, you may use any of the following languages:
+You are to build a service that responds over HTTP.
+Unless you have been instructed otherwise, you may use any of the following languages/stacks:

-* C/C++
 * Golang
 * Java
 * Python 2/3
-* Rust
-* Kotlin
+* Node.js

 If you have a different one you prefer, please contact your interviewer.

 ## DOs
-* Fork this repo to your own user space, and add @scorpiodawg and/or @trevorhalvorson as an outside collaborator.
-If you prefer to keep your work private, you may [duplicate](https://help.github.com/en/articles/duplicating-a-repository) it instead and add us as collaborators.
+* Fork this repo to your own user space, and add @scorpiodawg, @trevorhalvorson, @grimkey as outside collaborators.
+If you prefer to keep your work private, you may [duplicate](https://help.github.com/en/articles/duplicating-a-repository) it instead.
 * Push all changes to the `master` branch of your fork, and let us know when you're ready to officially submit.
 We will fork your repo and review your code.
 Changes made after that will likely be ignored, so please do submit only after you are ready